After winning the Class 4A state title in 2015, the Columbus North girls basketball team was supposed to come back to earth last season.

 “The three seniors-to-be were the most consistent players throughout the month, and hopefully, they will continue to be good and be even better than they were last year,” McKee said.
 “The other players who have some varsity experience had moments of good play and moments where they need to get better.”

-Several incoming freshmen contributed to the JV team’s undefeated summer.
+Several incoming freshman contributed to the JV team’s undefeated summer.

 “We’re hopeful that some other younger players might step up and give some contributions,” McKee said.
-“We had seven or eight freshmen that played pretty well and a couple of sophomores.”
+“We had seven or eight freshman that played pretty well and a couple of sophomores.”

 North will once again face a rigorous schedule in the winter.
 The Bull Dogs have added a game Nov.
 26 at West Chester (Ohio) Lakota West and will play a yet-to-be-determined opponent in a showcase Jan.
 21 at Louisville Mercy Academy.